RolandGulbinovic/big_data_analysis/README.md

 `RUN pip install --no-cache-dir -r requirements.txt` - Installs the packages (`pandas`)

+`WORKDIR /app` - set work directory

-Then we also copy the files that we want to be in our docker container.
+Then we also copy the files that we want to be in our docker container:

 `COPY requirements.txt .` - libraries